aws/eks-charts/README.md

 kubectl delete ClusterRoleBinding app-mesh-controller-binding kubectl delete ClusterRole app-mesh-controller
 ```
-For handling the custom resources and the CRDs please refer to either of the previous upgrade sections as relevant.
+For handling the existing custom resources and the CRDs please refer to either of the previous upgrade sections as relevant.

 ### App Mesh add-ons